serverless/serverless/docs/providers/cloudflare/guide/README.md

 Get started with the [Introduction to the Serverless framework](./intro.md)

-If you have questions, join the [chat in gitter](https://gitter.im/serverless/serverless) or [post over on the forums](http://forum.serverless.com/)
+If you have questions, join the [Slack community](https://serverless.com/slack) or [post over on the forums](http://forum.serverless.com/)